-Impacts of the wind plant on heat flux increases with increasing wind speeds (Fig. 12d, 12e, and 12f), during stable conditions and for southwesterly winds.
-Weak winds correspond to negligible differences in heat flux due to nonoperational turbines.
+Impacts of the wind plant on heat flux increases with increasing wind speeds slightly negative, with the water typically colder than the air.
+For LA100 within the wind farm, stable LA100-NWF is slightly negative (Fig. ??d,??e,and ??19a,d,e,f), during stable conditions and for southwesterly winds.
+Weak winds correspond to negligible differences in heat flux due to

+- 480 nonoperational turbines.
 Heat flux decreases within the wind plant for moderate and fast wind speeds, with largest changes for wind speeds in Region 3 of the power curve.
-Similar to the results seen for 2-m temperature, the strongest changes in heat flux occur near the front of the wind plant, on the southwestern side.
+Similar to the results seen for meaning that this negative heat flux is more negative for LA100, related to the warming of the 2-m temperature, the strongest changes in heat flux occur near the front of the wind plant, on the southwestern side.
 Downwind of the wind plant, heat flux increases by up to 1.5 W m-2 for moderate wind speeds, and up to 2.75 W m-2 for fast wind speeds.
-The spatial extent of this downwind effect is similar to that observed for 2-m temperatures, as changes in surface heat flux are related to changes in surface temperature.
+The spatial extent of this downwind effect is similar to that observed - 485 for 2-m temperatures, as changes in surface heat flux are related to changes in surface temperature.
 We find that the heat flux is weakened where cooling is found (northeast of the wind plant for stable conditions, southwest winds, and strong winds), which is in agreement with findings in Golbazi et al. (2022).

-The surface heat flux decreases within the wind plant.
+The surface heat flux decreases temperatures within the wind plant.
 The strongest reduction in heat flux occurs during unstable conditions and fast wind speeds.
-Golbazi et al. (2022) suggests that cooling is associated with a weakening of the heat flux.
-Our findings support this observation: during stable conditions, we observe cooling and an increase in surface heat flux to the northeast of the wind plant; in the wake of the wind plant in stable and neutral conditions, we find an increase in the surface heat flux, which is consistent with Rajewski et al. (2014).
-Xia et al. (2019) also suggests that temperature changes within the wind plant are driven by changes in heat flux, with a decrease in sensible heat flux near turbines and an increase downwind, which aligns with our stable stratification results in Fig. 12a.
+Golbazi et al. (2022) suggests that cooling is associated with a weakening of the

+- 490 heat flux.
+Our findings support this observation: during stable conditions, we observe cooling and an increase in surface heat flux to the northeast farm.
+This more negative heat flux is even more negative with faster winds for the LA100 simulations.
+However, downwind of the wind plant; in the wake of the wind plant in stable and neutral conditions, we find an increase in the surface farm, in the LA100 simulations, slight increases in the heat flux, which is consistent with Rajewski et al. (2014) .
+Xia et al. (2019) also suggests that temperature changes within the wind plant are driven by changes in heat flux , with a - 495 decrease in sensible heat flux near turbines and an increase downwind, which aligns with our stable stratification results in Fig. ??a.